gabetucker2/gostack/README.md

 <h2 name = "footer">Footer</h1>

-This library was created by Gabe Tucker and Andy Chen.
+This library was created by Gabe Tucker.

 If you have any suggestions, questions, or comments you would like to make in respect to this project, please email `tucker.854@osu.edu`.
 I appreciate any feedback and will usually respond within 1-2 business days.